TheQwerty/XYplorer-Scripts-Template/README.md

 _This is an unofficial script file for [XYplorer](http://xyplorer.com/index.php) - a power file manager for Windows.
-It has been released by a group of individuals under the collective organization name @XYplorer-Scripts._
+It has been released by a group of individuals under the collective organization name [XYplorer-Scripts](https://github.com/XYplorer-Scripts)._